 2And Jesus said to him, “Do you see these large buildings?
-There will absolutely not be even one stone left on another that will not be thrown down.”
+There will absolutely not be one stone on top of another left here that will not be thrown down.”

-3And as he sat on the Mount of Olives opposite the temple, Peter and James and John and Andrew asked him privately,
+3And as he sat on the Mount of Olives across from the Temple, Peter and James and John and Andrew asked him privately,

-5And Jesus began to say to them, “See to it that no one leads you astray.
+5And Jesus began to say to them, “Watch out, so that no one leads you astray.

-7And when you hear wars nearby and reports of wars far away, do not be troubled.
+7And when you hear wars nearby and reports of wars far away, do not be alarmed.
 These things must come to pass, but the end is not yet.

 8For group will rise against group, and kingdom against kingdom, there will be earthquakes in various places, there will be famines—these things are the beginning of birth pains.

-9“But be on your guard, for they will hand you over to the courts, and in synagogues you will be beaten, and you will stand before governors and kings because of me, as a witness to them.
+9“But be on your guard, because they will hand you over to the courts, and you will be beaten in the synagogues, and you will stand before governors and kings for my sake, as a witness to them.

-10And the good news must first be preached to all the nations.
+10And the good news must first be proclaimed to all the nations.

-11And when they lead you to judgment, and hand you over, do not be anxious beforehand about what you will say, but say whatever is given to you in that hour, for it is not you who speak, but the holy spirit.
+11And when they arrest you and hand you over, do not be anxious beforehand about what you will say, but say whatever is given to you in that hour, because it is not you who is speaking, but the holy spirit.

-12And brother will deliver up brother to death, and the father his child, and children will rise up against parents and cause them to be put to death.
+12And brother will hand over brother to death, and a father his child, and children will rise up against parents and cause them to be put to death.

-13And you will be hated by everyone because of my name, but the one who endures to the end, that one will be saved.
+13And you will be hated by everyone because of my name, but the one who endures to the end will be saved.

-14But when you see the abomination of desolationa standing where he should not be (let the one reading understand), then those who are in Judea must flee to the mountains,
+14But when you see the abomination of desolationa standing where he should not be (let the reader understand), then those who are in Judea must flee to the mountains,

-15and the one who is on the housetop must not go down, nor go in to take anything out of his house,
+15and the one who is on the housetop must not come down or go inside to take anything out of his house,

-16and the one who is in the field must not turn back to take his cloak.
+16and the one who is in the field must not turn back to take his outer garment.

-17But woe to those who are pregnant and to those who nurse in those days!
+17But how terrible it will be for those who are pregnant and for those who are nursing mothers in those days!

-18And pray that it is not in the winter,
+18And pray that it does not happen in the winter,

-19for in those days there will be such tribulation as has not been from the beginning of the creation that God created until now, and it will absolutely not happen again.
+19because in those days there will be tribulation unlike anything that has happened from the beginning of the creation that God created until now, and it will absolutely not happen again.

-20And unless the Lord had shortened the days, no flesh would have been saved, but for the sake of the chosen, whom he chose, he shortened the days.
+20And unless the Lord had shortened the days, no flesh would be saved, but he shortened the days for the sake of the chosen, whom he chose.

-21And at that time if anyone says to you, ‘Behold, here is the Messiah,’ or, ‘Behold, there he is,’ do not believe it,
+21And at that time if anyone says to you, ‘Look!
+Here is the Messiah,’b or, ‘Look!
+There he is,’ do not believe it,

-22for false Messiahs and false prophets will arise, and they will show signs and wonders to lead astray, if possible, the chosen.
+22because false Messiahs and false prophets will arise and will perform signs and wonders to mislead, if possible, the chosen.

 23But be on guard; I have told you everything beforehand.